tmtsoftware/esw-ts/docs/src/main/services/command-service.md

 Typescript
 :   @@snip [submit](../../../../example/src/documentation/command/CommandExamples.ts) { #submit }

-## SubmitAndWait
+## Submit And Wait for Response

-This is a convenience method which sends a [submit](#submit) message and then, if the command is long-running, it waits for final completion.
+This is a convenience method which sends a `submit` message and if the command is long-running, it waits for final completion.
 Sending `submit` message with a command returns a @extref:[SubmitResponse](ts-docs:modules/models.html#submitresponse) as a Future.

 Type definitions of `submitAndWait` method can be found @extref:[here](ts-docs:interfaces/clients.commandservice.html#submitandwait)

 Typescript
 :   @@snip [query](../../../../example/src/documentation/command/CommandExamples.ts) { #submit-and-wait }

-## SubmitAllAndWait
+## Submit Multiple commands and Wait

-Similar to [SubmitAndWait](#submitandwait), `submitAllAndWait` can be used to send multiple commands sequentially to the same component.
+Similar to [SubmitAndWait](#submit-and-wait-for-response), `submitAllAndWait` method can be used to send multiple commands sequentially to the same component.
 This could be used to send initialization commands to an HCD, for instance.
-The argument for `submitAllAndWait` is a list of commands.
-This method returns a list of `SubmitResponses` – one for each command in the list.

 Type definitions of `submitAllAndWait` method can be found @extref:[here](ts-docs:interfaces/clients.commandservice.html#submitallandwait)

 Typescript
 :   @@snip [query](../../../../example/src/documentation/command/CommandExamples.ts) { #submit-all-and-wait }

-## Oneway
+## Sending Oneway Command

 Oneway is useful when Command Service needs to send commands to an HCD as quickly as possible.
 The command gets validated on the destination and the validation response is returned, but no other responses are provided.